 Then, to close the image in Photoshop, I'll go back up to the File menu and choose Close:

 With the image saved and closed in Photoshop, I'll return to Lightroom where we see the file now updated to reflect my most recent Photoshop edits:

 And there we have it!
-That's the basics of moving a raw file from Lightroom to Photoshop, and how to pass the edited version back over to Lightroom when you're done!
 While Lightroom is primarily a raw image editor, it can also be used with more traditional JPEG files.
-We'll cover how to move JPEG files from Lightroom to Photoshop in the next tutorial.
-Or, check out our Photo Retouching section for more image editing tutorials!
+In the next tutorial in our Opening Images into Photoshop series, we cover how to move JPEG files from Lightroom to Photoshop!
+This series is part of our Photoshop Basics training.